reflectoring/reflectoring.github.io/_posts/2017-08-02-documenting-spring-data-rest-api-with-springfox.md

 ## Customizing the Output

 The numbers on the image above show some places where things in the generated API documentation can be customized.
+The following sections describe some customizations that I deemed important.
+You can probably customize more that I have found out so feel free to add a comment if you found something I missed!

 ### General API Information (1)